Canada Lotto Max FAQs

 Question: When does the Lotto Max draw take place?

-Answer: Lotto Max draws are held on Friday nights after 21.00 EST.Back to Top
+Answer: Lotto Max draws are held on Tuesday and Friday nights, at 21.15 ET.Back to Top

 Question: What time do Lotto Max ticket sales close?